The Lost Generation

 She and her parents and Petunia had been having a lovely lunch outdoors on the terrace.
-It was high June, and the roses were glorious, as well as the African violets of which her mother--Violet--was so fond.
+It was high June, and the roses were glorious, as well as the African violets of which her mother—Violet—was so fond.
 Suddenly an owl had swooped down and landed on the back of Lily's chair, a large square parchment envelope in its beak.
 It seemed to want her to take it, and she did just this when she noticed that on the front of the envelope it said Miss L. Evans, No. 10 Highgrove St., Appleby Magna, Leicestershire.
 They hadn't yet moved to London because of her mother's health.

 "It's for me!" she squealed excitedly.
 What a romantic way for someone to send her a letter, by trained owl!
-She had been rereading Wuthering Heights again--it was the fifth time.
+She had been rereading Wuthering Heights again—it was the fifth time.
 Each time she finished it again she spent several days mooning about the house wondering when she would ever make someone pine away for her because of unrequited love.
 She had a particular person in mind, whose name was not that far off "Heathcliff."
 And now here someone was sending her a mysterious letter in the beak of an owl!

 She turned over the envelope and saw an odd purple seal, with a lion, a badger, a snake and an eagle surrounding the letter 'H.' Was that the 'H' she hoped for?

 "How curious," she muttered as she opened the envelope, drawing out the heavy parchment on which the letter was written.
 As she read, she felt her face start flaming.
 She threw it down and hoped she could get into the house before she managed to burst into tears.
 That stupid Hawthorn Watson, she thought, in her mind immediately accusing the boy from whom she'd been hoping to hear.
 A boy who, even Lily had to acknowledge (despite her crush), was rather crude and caused her no end of trouble.
 Always calling me a witch.
-Now he does this....
+Now he does this...
 Hawthorn was old for his year, having had some academic difficulty when he was younger.
-He was already shaving his sparse sandy-colored facial hair, she knew for certain that he smoked, and he had a devil-may-care attitude about him that clashed horribly with Lily's need for everyone to always abide strictly by the rules, which was the main reason why he needled her.
-And yet, there was also something about him which captured her imagination....
+He was already shaving his sparse sandy-colored facial hair, she knew for certain that he smoked, and he had a devil-may-care attitude about him that clashed horribly with Lily's need for everyone to always abide strictly by the rules, which was the main reason that he needled her.
+And yet, there was also something about him that captured her imagination...

 "Lily!" her mother called after her, seeing how upset her younger daughter was.
 Lily ran blindly toward the house, her tears already blurring her vision.
 As a result, she ran headlong into a person, standing where no person should have been.